On Imposter Syndrome

 The world will not end

 You will have a bad meeting.
-You will print a file with an incorrect number.
+You will print a document with an incorrect number.
 You will not get a job or a promotion you think you deserve.
 You will be laid off.
 You will have a colleague that just doesn’t like you or believe in you.
 The world will not end.
 MOVE ON.
 Keep moving forward.
 Be better the next day, focus on the people who do believe in you, correct your mistake and commit to being better, you’ll get the next job or role.
 You will kill it in the next meeting.

 Previous